Affirming a Disjunct

 Examples

-Therefore, today is not Sunday.
+Therefore, the sun is not shining.

 Exposition: